Aluminum Fence Installation

 Always check your local building codes when it comes to your posts.
 This is not difficult.
 Ask your HOA or search for your city/town + building codes.

-aluminum fence and gate post configuration options
+aluminum post installation options

 Cementing your posts in ground, most US jurisdictions require a minimum of 2 feet below surface level; 3 feet if you have a frost-line issue.
 Always check your local building codes.
 Welded Plates require your Posts to be 3 INCHES longer than the height of your fence panel or gate.
 Cement and/or anchors are not included with your purchase; purchase locally.
 If your specific application requires both types, Cemented In Ground and Welded Plate Posts, always start your installation with the products using the welded plate posts as this will “set” the template for your entire barrier.
 And, welded plate posts have no vertical adjustment flexibility on-site; whereas posts Cemented In Ground do.